colingoldberg/morphemes/docs/_posts/2019-05-30-project-vision.markdown

 Currently, the Python scripts provided operate on one word at a time, and integrate with the NLTK package.

+An way to retrieve results online will soon be available.

 Any comments and suggestions are appreciated.